OumaimaElmansouri/Fusion_MRI_US/README.md

 EL MANSOURI, Oumaima, VIDAL, Fabien, BASARAB, Adrian, et al. Fusion of magnetic resonance and ultrasound images for endometriosis detection.
 IEEE Transactions on Image Processing, 2020, vol. 29, p.
 5324-5335.

 NB: in this version of code, PALM algoritm was implemented without backtraking step.

+How to run this code: run the demo script.
+In image folder, you can find to images MRI and US images (phantom images decribed in the article below)

+This code is in development stage; thus any comments or bug reports are very welcome.
+Contact: oumaima.el-mansouri@irit.fr